perrozzi/tdrdiff/README.md

 # tdrdiff

 Create a handy pdf diff for TDR repository based on different svn revisions.
+It will highlight changes on the text but not (yet) on the figures.

 Original instructions provided by Ferenc Sikler.